Student Senate Constitution

 b.
 Shall be populated by no more than 7 Senators on a volunteer or appointment basis.

 c.
-Shall be terminated at the end of the academic year or at the project's completion, whichever is first.
+Shall be terminated at the end of the academic year or at the project's completion,

 Shall determine internally a chair person prior to any other discussions.